szymonczop/DLP_project_2/README.md

 * Wordclouds concerning negative or positive sentiment
 * How many times given word was used in a negative or positive context
 * Usage of Zipf's law
-* classical models with different tokenization (Logistic Regression, Naive Bayes)
+* Classical models with different tokenization (Logistic Regression, Naive Bayes)
-* plots for all kinds of used models concerning trainable parameters.
+* Plots for all kinds of used models concerning trainable parameters.
-* Comparing TFiDF and CountVectorizer for Logistic regression
+* Comparing TFIDF and CountVectorizer for Logistic regression
 * Listing top 100 positive and negative words according to models
 * Final summary about all tested models in this file.